Child Psychology Podcast

 My goal for the podcast is to cover information that you are interested in hearing/learning about.
 That means I need input from listeners like you!
 If you have feedback about an episode, leave a comment on that episode's post.
 Have an idea for an episode topic?
 Let me know using the Contact Me button below!

-Note: My podcast is currently on a break while I work on finishing up grad school.
-My hope is to start creating more episodes after I graduate this summer!
+Note: My podcast is currently on a break while I transition to post-doctoral work.
+My hope is to start creating more episodes soon!

 With the start of the school year, those of us working in medical settings start to notice a trend: more kids coming in with physical symptoms.
 And why is this the case?
 There are a lot of things that change with the start of the school year, including kids being closer together and colds/flus spreading.
 But there's another thing that tends to increase: somatic symptoms.